 In order to support your daughter through transition and to manage any of these challenges successfully, our Transition Program aims to build confidence and resilience in your daughter as she begins to develop positive relationships with key staff members and her new friends.

-Following acceptance of enrolment in Year 5, Year 6 students are invited to join the Sion First Band.
+Following acceptance of enrolment in Year 5, Year 6 students are invited to join the Sion First Music Program.

-Based on our highly successful Year 7 Instrumental Music Program, the Sion First Band provides after-school music tuition and ensemble participation with our expert music staff.
+Based on our highly successful Year 7 Instrumental Music Program, the Sion First Music Program provides after-school music tuition and ensemble participation with our expert music staff.

 Not only does this program deliver a proven music curriculum, it provides an added layer to our transition program for Year 6 students, allowing them to become familiar with the College grounds, staff and future peers, prior to starting at Sion.